IceHe/lib/mac/initialize-beta.md

     1. Menubar → `ClashX Pro` → `Copy shell command`
     1. Open `Terminal` → Paste shell command → Execute

-1. Check the network connection
+1. Check Internet connection

     e.g. visit [www.google.com](https://www.google.com)

     **NOTE** :
     Because the valid methods for stable Internet connection may change often, RECOMMEND to search them on the Internet when you need.

+1. Open this webpage with Safari browser so that continue following this guide on Mac

+    _TODO : Wait for the stable link to this webpage._

 ## Homebrew